GuillaumeMCK/PyPass-SAB/README.md

 <br>

 ## Why did I make this?
-Because it's bored to reinstall StartAllBack every 100 days and I don't trust the "cracks" on the internet 🤷‍♂.<br/>
+Because it's boring to reinstall StartAllBack every 100 days.
-I also wanted to make a patcher by myself, so I made this one.
+And especially for fun cause I wanted to make a patcher by myself, so I made this one.
 But if you want to support the developer of StartAllBack buy a license [here](https://www.startallback.com/).

 ## What does it do?